alphaDIRECT Advisors to Host Nano One Material's Chief Executive Officer, Dan Blondal on November 26, 2019, as Part of the alphaDIRECT Virtual Conference Series | MarketScreener

-VANCOUVER, British Columbia, Nov.
-25, 2019 (GLOBE NEWSWIRE) -- (TSX-V: NNO) (OTC-Nasdaq Intl Designation: NNOMF) (Frankfurt: LBMB).
-Dan Blondal, CEO of Nano One Materials Corp., is pleased to announce that Nano One will present in the alphaDIRECT Virtual Conference Series on Tuesday November 26, 2019 at 10:30 AM PT.
+Vancouver, British Columbia--(Newsfile Corp. - November 25, 2019) - Dan Blondal, CEO of Nano One Materials Corp.
+(TSXV: NNO) (OTC PINK: NNOMF) (FSE: LBMB), is pleased to announce that Nano One will present in the alphaDIRECT Virtual Conference Series on Tuesday November 26, 2019 at 10:30 AM PT.

 Dan Blondal, Nano One's Chief Executive Officer, will discuss partnerships, licensing and new innovations by the Company followed by a question and answer session.
 The presentation will be webcast and available for replay at www.nanoone.ca and under the alphaDIRECT Investor Center page at www.alphadirectadvisors.com.